justin-crouch/trooper-transfer/README.md

 # Welcome To Trooper-Transfer
 This is a working Django blog using Summernote as the editing framework for each post.

-You can clone the repo using the following command:
+The website was built using Python 3.10.

+## Setup
+Clone repo:
 ```
 git clone https://github.com/justin-crouch/trooper-transfer.git
 ```